ChrisPham-0502/RAG_using_Langchain/README.md

 ```

 ## Configuration
-To successfully run this repo, you need to put your OpenAI API key into **.env file** or directly assign it to a variable in RAG.py: os.environ["OPENAI_API_KEY"]="".
+To successfully run this repo, you need to put your OpenAI API key into **.env file** or directly assign it to a variable in RAG.py: os.environ["OPENAI_API_KEY"]="YOUR KEY"